seancdavis/heartwood/README.md

 * `form:[new/edit]:fields:[field]:readonly`: If set to `true`, it will add the `readonly` attribute to the input field. *Not supported for markdown fields*.

-> Note: Aside from the usual form field types, Cambium uses [Mark It
+> Note: Aside from the usual form field types, Heartwood uses [Mark It
 > Zero!](https://github.com/seancdavis/mark_it_zero) to render markdown
 > editors.
 You can pass `markdown` as the `type` option and it will give you a
 > markdown editor.